tangle-network/dapp/README.md

 # Development
 While working in development, make the following changes:

-1. Download the relevant fixtures locally for [protocol-solidity](https://github.com/webb-tools/protocol-solidity-fixtures) and [protocol-substrate](https://github.com/webb-tools/protocol-substrate-fixtures).
+1. Download the relevant fixtures locally for [protocol-solidity](https://github.com/webb-tools/protocol-solidity-fixtures) and [protocol-substrate](https://github.com/webb-tools/protocol-substrate-fixtures), for the `develop` branch setup no worries about protocol solidity fixtures 2.On development run `yarn start:dapp` the dApp will fetch the substrate fixtures from IPFS, we are adding caching soon, to use local fixtures and not download if every time use `yarn start:localDapp`
+    - You will need to download the fixtures for mixer from [proving_key_uncompressed.bin](https://github.com/webb-tools/protocol-substrate-fixtures/blob/main/mixer/bn254/x5/proving_key_uncompressed.bin)
+	- Save it to `packages/apps/public/cached-fixtures`

-2. Rename the files to the appropriate IPFS hash name and place the files in `packages/apps/public/cached-fixtures`
+3. Rename the files to the appropriate IPFS hash name and place the files in `packages/apps/public/cached-fixtures`, <i> the file name should be `proving_key_uncompressed.bin` </i>

-3. Run the application with `yarn start:dapp`
+4. Run the application with `yarn start:dapp`

 These changes are made to minimize IPFS downloads.